Metacor/Minecraft-Speedrun-Guide/readme.md

 * When travelling across Water, it is faster to use a Dolphin's Boost, than it would be to use a Boat
 * if you find an underwater Stronghold, make sure to look around for the Portal Room before blindly entering
 * Strongholds are extremely unlikely to spawn in Swamps ([supposedly](https://youtu.be/_rbWryJVEmw?t=1011))
+* The Portal Room is usually within 5-7 Rooms of the Starter Staircase
 * In the Stronghold, Spiral Staircases always lead up, towards the Starter Staircase
 * Libraries lead nowhere, if you enter a Library from the Starter Staircase, turn around
 	* if you need more Beds, you can Gather string from Library Cobwebs